CxC Communication Support FAQ

 - Questions about Access

-CxC offers writing support, oral project support and visual project support for undergraduate, graduate, and ESL students.
+CxC offers writing support, oral project support and visual project support for undergraduate students.
 If you’re looking for 1-1 services, we offer both real-time online appointments via Zoom for communication projects and asynchronous services (see below for details).
 If you want to work things out on your own, we also offer self-guided resources.

 No. If you are working on another kind of communication-intensive project, you can schedule an appointment with a mentor to assist with visual and oral communication by selecting the appropriate service from the drop-down menu on the scheduling page.